By Marika Sboros

 The coup de grâce for Diamond was criticism from a panel of Hallberg’s recent Virta study showing an improvement of all primary biomarkers of health for diabetics and pre-diabetics with a very low-carb diet compared to usual care.

 Hallberg showed that a personalised (vegetarian or omnivorous) low-carb diet could be of great value.
 Yet panelists “obsessed over the fact that subjects could choose their own treatment option, rather than the study being sterilized with a random design”, Diamond said.

-He described Willett as “a force in the nutrition field by virtue of the fact that he’s a Harvard professor and has published a vast amount of (largely epidemiological) research to support his plant-based diet agenda”.
+He described Willett as “a force in the nutrition field by virtue of the fact that he’s a Harvard professor”.
+As well, he has published a vast amount of (largely epidemiological) research “to support his plant-based diet agenda”.

 ‘Weapons of mass cardiovascular destruction’